rangelrichard/investor_impact/README.md

 - `EDACheckpoint_groupXXX.ipynb`: In-depth exploratory data analysis
 - `FinalProject_groupXXX.ipynb`: Complete analysis and findings

-These notebooks reflect the development workflow throughout the course, from initial concept to final analysis.
 ### Note
 This project was completed as part of a data science course.
 The analysis and findings represent academic research and should not be used as the sole basis for investment decisions without additional research.